 Haircuts that work best on thin and thick hair is certainly an article that will help guide you.
 It is not always a particular cut that will suit all hair textures.
 Most hairdressers, if they are good ones, should in fact advise you.
 If not, you may end up with a look or shape that is not at all what you imagined it to be.

-If you want long hair, it is preferable to keep it one length with no layering except for some slight graduation around the face line, that will add the illusion of volume.
+If you want long hair, it is preferable to keep it one length with no layering except for some slight graduation around the face line which will add the illusion of volume.

 This type of hair usually comes with a wave or curl of some kind, unless you are Asian or Indian.